Société de l'assurance automobile du Québec

 According to the Code, a moped or scooter is a passenger vehicle having 2 or 3 wheels, equipped with an electric motor or a motor having a cylinder capacity of not more than 50 cc with an automatic transmission and having a maximum speed of 70 km/h.

-If a vehicle does not meet this definition, it is considered to be a motorcycle.
+If the vehicle does not meet this definition, it is considered to be a motorcycle.

 Requirements